A New Maximal Subgroup of $E_8$ in Characteristic $3$: From the Thompson group to F4

-The highest-weight module $L(1010)$, which must appear as a composition factor in $L(1000)\otimes L(0010)$, has dimension $7371$, and must restrict to $kH$ to be the sum of the three (non-isomorphic) modules of dimension $2457$.
-The rest of the composition factors, in total, have dimension $2821$, so there must be a composition factor of dimension between $1963$ and $2821$.
+The highest-weight module $L(1010)$, which must appear as a composition factor in $L(1000)\otimes L(0010)$, has dimension $7371$ (see \cite[Appendix A.50]{luebeck2001}), and must restrict to $kH$ to be the sum of the three (non-isomorphic) modules of dimension $2457$, as no other combination of dimensions works.
+The rest of the composition factors, in total, have dimension $2821$, so there must be an $\mathbf{X}$-composition factor of dimension between $1963$ and $2821$.
 Consulting \cite[Appendix A.50]{luebeck2001}, we find exactly one such module: $L(0011)$ of dimension $2404=1963+441$.
-The remaining $kH$-modules, $25$, $196$ and $196$, must be the other composition factors for $F_4$, because $F_4$ has no simple modules of dimension $25+196$, $196+196$, or $25+196+196$.
+The remaining $kH$-modules, $25$, $196$ and $196$, must be the other composition factors for $\mathbf{X}$, because $\mathbf{X}$ has no simple modules of dimension $25+196$, $196+196$, or $25+196+196$.

 Thus the composition factors of $L(1000)\otimes L(0010)$ have dimensions $25$, $196$, $196$, $2404$ and $7371$.
 Since $L(0010)$ is the unique module to appear more than once, and the tensor product is self-dual, $L(0010)$ must be a submodule, and the maps in $\Hom_{kH}(M_1\otimes M_2,M_2)$ extend to $\mb X$. \end{proof}